4 Black History Month activities to celebrate trailblazing Black women

-October in the UK brings falling leaves, hollowed pumpkins and the celebration of Black History Month!
+In the UK, October brings falling leaves, longer evenings, and the celebration of Black History Month.

 In this activity, Rainbows will learn all about Notting Hill Carnival, and get to design their own carnival headdresses.